 To encrypt and decrypt mean the same as en- and decode.

-A cryptographer is someone who is trained to figure out (decode) the secret messages of enemy nations.
+A cryptographer works to figure out (decode) the secret messages of enemy nations.
 (Crypto comes from the Greek, and then the Latin, word for something hidden.)

 Espionage is a formal word for spying.